Montana-Media-Arts/440-interactive-performance/Projects/Project_1/readme.md

 What is interactive in your work?
 How does it fit into one of the models explored in class from either the Drummond or Saltz articles?

+## Interactive System Model

+What model of interactive art system are you going to employ?

+### Interactive System Models (Frengel)

+1. The instrumental model
+2. The conductor model
+3. The reflexive model
+4. The virtual performer model

+### Emprical Classifications (drummond)

+1. performer with system;
+2. audience with system; and
+3. performer with system with audience.

+### Classification dimensions (drummond)

+1. score-driven vs. performance-driven systems;
+2. transformative, generative or sequenced response methods; and
+3. Instrument vs. player paradigms.

 ## Technology

 What technology are you going to utilize to achieve your desired work?
 How does it assist with the issues and topics mentioned above?
 How does it complicate them?